jrodden1/auth0-demo-react-frontend/NOTES.md

 2. I think I'll need to pop back over to the spa-api one to finish getting auth to work.
 3. I also would like to test the React app comms with the Rails app to see if I can fetch from the react (need to find out the token I got back - bearer; and the right scopes to make it work) so then I can make the request of the Rails API and see if I get anything back.

+Jan 11 UPDATE: ITS WORKING!
+Got the communcations working with Authentication.
+Yus!

+NEXT: need to work on testing out AUTHORIZATION

 Also, I used this site to setup the Rails 5.2 part (as the auth0 directions won't work with 5.2) https://www.storyblok.com/tp/how-to-add-auth0-authentication-to-a-ruby-on-rails-api